Time tracking shouldn't waste your time. Here's how to fit Timeneye time tracking in your workflow so you can take care of your time without even...

 First of all, refuse other unscheduled, out-of-scope commitments.
 I know that’s easier said than done.
 Still, you should learn to say no to clients, colleagues, and management and refuse any commitment that might delay your schedule.

-This does not mean passing the buck, but instead, it means to collaborate with other people effectively.
-Which means, don’t forget to delegate properly, be grateful to those who help you, and also return the favor.
+This does not mean passing the buck, but instead, it means collaborating with other people effectively.
+This means, don’t forget to delegate properly, be grateful to those who help you, and also return the favor.